Pilate's court: Overview

 In all four gospels, the Denial of Peter functions as an additional narrative during the Sanhedrin trial, while Matthew adds an addition during the trial before Pilate where the gospel narrates the suicide of Judas Iscariot.

-As the religions professed by the Israelites (Second Temple Judaism) and the Romans (Religion in ancient Rome) were different, and since at the time Jerusalem was part of Roman Judea, the charges of the Sanhedrin against Jesus held no power before Pilate.
-From the three charges brought by the Pharisees leaders (perverting the nation, forbidding the payment of tribute, and sedition against the Roman Empire), Pilate picks up on the third one, asking: "Are you the King of the Jews?".
-Jesus replies with "You have said so".
-Then the hearing continues, and Pilate finally asks Jesus "What is truth?".
-This is said after learning that Jesus did not wish to claim any terrestrial kingdom.
-He was therefore not a political threat and could be seen as innocent of such a charge.
-Pilate does not wait for an answer: J. B. Phillips indicates that Pilate "went straight out again", and Francis Bacon suggested that Pilate was "jesting" when he asked the question.
+The Sanhedrin, as provincial authorities, could not themselves prosecute offences against Roman rule, and the priests therefore took Jesus to Pilate for that purpose.
+From their three accusations (perverting the nation, forbidding the payment of tribute, and sedition against the Roman Empire), Pilate picked up on the third one, asking: "Are you the King of the Jews?".
+Jesus replied with "You have said so".
+Jesus answered further that his kingdom was not worldly and he offered only truth, leading Pilate to ask "What is truth?"
+He did not wait for an answer: J. B. Phillips indicates that Pilate "went straight out again", and Francis Bacon suggested that Pilate was "jesting" when he asked the question.

-Back outside, Pilate publicly declares that he has found no basis to charge Jesus, asking the crowd if they wanted Jesus freed.
-They demanded instead the release of Barabbas and called for Jesus' death.
-Fearing a revolt, Pilate relents.
-The universal rule of the Roman Empire limited capital punishment strictly to the tribunal of the Roman governor, and Pilate decided to publicly wash his hands as not being party to Jesus' death.
-Nevertheless, since only the Roman authority could order crucifixion and since the penalty was carried out by Roman soldiers, Pilate was responsible for Jesus' death, a judgment Reynolds Price describes as an exercise in skillful backwater diplomacy.
+Outside, Pilate declared that he found no basis to charge Jesus, asking the crowd if they wanted Jesus freed.
+They demanded instead the release of Barabbas and called for Jesus's death.
+Fearing a revolt, Pilate relented.
+The universal rule of the Roman Empire limited capital punishment strictly to the tribunal of the Roman governor, and Pilate decided to publicly wash his hands as not being party to Jesus's death.
+Nevertheless, since only the Roman authority could order crucifixion and since the penalty was carried out by Roman soldiers, Pilate was responsible, a judgment Reynolds Price describes as an exercise in skillful backwater diplomacy.

 Commentary

 Philo, who held a negative view of Pilate, mentions him ordering executions without trials.

+In later Christian interpretation of the trial scene, particularly in the Gospel of John, responsibility for Jesus’ condemnation is increasingly attributed to Jewish authorities, while Pilate is portrayed as repeatedly affirming Jesus’ innocence and attempting to release him.
+This narrative shift effectively exonerates Pilate by emphasizing that Jesus was handed over to Roman authority by others, a tendency that intensifies in the early second-century Gospel of Peter, where Pilate is depicted sympathetically and as aligned with figures close to Jesus.
+By the third century, some Church Fathers, including Tertullian and Origen, went further by presenting Pilate in an overtly favorable light, even portraying him as a Christian, reflecting an apologetic strategy that defended Roman authority while transferring blame away from it.

 Archaeologist Shimon Gibson argues that recent excavations have uncovered a monumental gateway on the western side of Herod's palace (the praetorium) which could be the place where the trial of Jesus took place.
 He also notes that "these archeological remains fit very well with John's description of the place of Jesus' temporary incarceration and the trial in front of Pilate, and with the two topographical features that are mentioned by him, the lithostrotos and gabbatha."